Welcome to CITS2002 Systems Programming in 2022

 we'll complete the task 'from scratch' in the time available,

 and you're encouraged to discuss why the design decisions have been chosen.

-and are a very important component of this unit.
+Weekly laboratory sessions are a very important component of this unit,

 Laboratory sessions are not recorded.